Did you know that your zip code may be a better predictor of your health than your genetic code?

 Under the direction of Dr. Brinkley, ELFS provides applied research focused on planning for healthy communities.
 We use spatial analytics and qualitative methods to investigate disparities in health, policy and environmental outcomes around the food-energy-waste nexus.
 We focus policy recommendations on evidence-based solutions identified for and by the host community through collaborative research with community members, community-based organizations, and public officials.
 As part of the UC Davis Community and Regional Development Program in the College of Agricultural & Environmental Sciences our education program emphasizes understanding local governance, economic development, and health policy.

-Our research is supported by grants from the National Science Foundation, United States Department of Agriculture, and the University of California.
+Our research is supported by grants from the National Science Foundation, United States Department of Agriculture, PEW Research Center, and the University of California.